aymenhamrouni/aymenhamrouni.github.io/_pages/cv.md

 Education
 ======
-* CPGE Degree (Les classes préparatoires aux grandes écoles) in Theoretical Maths and Physics, 2014-206
+* CPGE Degree (Les classes préparatoires aux grandes écoles) in Theoretical Maths and Physics, 2014-2016

-* B.Eng.
+* B. Eng.
 (Diplome D'ingenieur) in Telecommunicationm Higher School of Communication of Tunis (SUP'COM), 2016-2020

-* M.S. in Electrical and Computer Enginnering, King Abdullah University of Science and Technology, 2021-2023
+* M.Sc. in Electrical and Computer Enginnering, King Abdullah University of Science and Technology, 2021-2023

 Work experience
 ======